Danny Bakker (footballer, born 16 January 1995)

-Danny Bakker (born 16 January 1995) is a Dutch professional footballer who plays as a centre-back for club Telstar.
+Danny Bakker (born 16 January 1995) is a Dutch professional footballer who plays as a centre-back for K League 1 club Anyang.

 A youth product of ADO Den Haag, he made over 150 appearances for the club between 2013 and 2020 before spending later spells with Roda JC and NAC Breda.
 Having joined Telstar in 2023, Bakker played a key role in their promotion to the Eredivisie in 2025, ending the club's 47-year absence from the top flight.
 Internationally, he has represented the Netherlands under-21s.